What's behind US sanctions against Bangladesh's elite paramilitary force? | DW | 14.12.2021

 Sanjida Islam, an organizer of Mayer Daak, which represents families of the victims of enforced disappearances, welcomed the sanctions on RAB.

 Islam's brother was taken away, allegedly by RAB officers, in December 2013, and he hasn't returned home since.
-She has created a database of at least 532 of such incidents that took place in the past decade.
+She has created a database of at least 532 similar incidents that took place in the past decade.

 "We tried to file cases to find our loved ones, but the police didn't take our complaint when we mentioned RAB's involvement.
 Even though we have filed a writ petition before the High Court for investigations to find the victims, nothing happened," she told DW.